gperezvillar1975/scba-auction-ethereum/README.md

 The bidder confirmation process enables bidder to push in any auction lot.
 The bidder is identified by his public address and it must confirm the auction guarantee deposit to participate.

 ```
-function _confirmBidderInscription(
+function confirmBidderInscription(
-    address _bidderAddress // Bidder public addres - Extracted from payable transaction call. msg.address
-    uint _depositAmount,   // Extracted from payable transaction call. msg.value
     bool _preserveGuaranteeDeposit) // If the bidder wants to preserve his deposit in case that the winner bidder quit from the auction.
-In case hi decide to preserve de guarantee deposit the bidder could't withdraw founds at auction end.
+In case hi decide to preserve                                        the guarantee deposit the bidder could't withdraw founds at auction end.

 ```